DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_manage.md

-If you need to return to your booking application, you can continue with your draft in the Manage section of the service.
+If you need to return to your booking application, you can continue with your draft in the Service assessment plus service.

 Once you've submitted a booking request, the service assessment team will check it.